Dhuang0661/Dhuang0661/README.md

 - 💞️ Take a look at the repository for a couple of my projects.
 More are on the way!!!
 - 📫 How to reach me:
 Email: dhuang0661@gmail.com
--If you came from my portfolio website.
+- If you came from my portfolio website.
 Don't worry, you are in the right place.

 <!---
 Dhuang0661/Dhuang0661 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.